kagc/API-project/README.md

     {
       "message": "Validation error",
       "statusCode": 400,
-      "errors": [
+      "errors": {
-        "endDate cannot be on or before startDate"
+        "endDate": "endDate cannot be on or before startDate" }
-      ]
     }
     ```